Monkey see…. Monkey do… Stop Sending ‘Just Anyone’ networking!

 You are the most valuable resource to your fellow members.
 Only you have trained for weeks and years on how to find them referrals.
 A substitute is far less likely to effectively help your fellow members because they lack the relationship, the training, and the trust level that you have.
 You need to shift your thought process: How can you help fellow members if you’re not there?

-If your group sets a high standard for what counts as an acceptable substitute—one focused on bringing genuine value—you will change the culture, and you will produce more results.
+If your group sets a high standard for what counts as an acceptable substitute, one focused on bringing genuine value, you will change the culture, and produce more results.
 Choose your subs carefully and use them sparingly for the best results.

 What standards does your group use to define a valuable substitute?
-Is there a danger that by going for the easy options longer term members in fact teach newner members the wrong things and like monkeys we follow each other.
-Share your best practices in the comments!
+Is there a danger that by going for the easy options longer term members in fact teach newer members the wrong things and like monkeys we follow each other.
+If you found this article valuable you might also enjoy Presentations vs Commercials, it’s a great reminder that how you communicate in meetings matters just as much as who attends.

 Scroll to Top